Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/09-Pitfalls-Challenges/Lesson9.md

 ### Priority Inversion in iOS
 Since GCD exposes background queues with different priorities, including one which even is I/O throttled, it’s good to know about this possibility.

 Priority inversion most commonly occurs in iOS when a queue with a lower quality of service is given a higher system priority than a queue with a higher QoS.
-As a result, blocking, spinning, and polling may occur.
+- As a result, blocking, spinning, and polling may occur.

 You may recall that the QoS of a Dispatch or an Operation Queue can be changed based on the QoS of the tasks which you, the developer, submit to it.

-If you submit multiple tasks to a `.utility` queue with the higher-priority `.userInteractive` QoS, the system could upgrade the QoS of that queue with a priority higher than your UI queue (e.g., .`userInitiated` queue).
-Suddenly, all the tasks in the queue &mdash; most of which are really of the `.utility` QoS -&mdash; will end up running before the tasks from the `.userInitiated` (UI) queue.
+If you submit multiple tasks to a `.utility` queue with the higher-priority `.userInteractive` QoS, the system could upgrade the QoS of that queue with a priority *higher* than that of a `.userInitiated` queue (i.e., your UI queue).
+Suddenly, all the tasks in the queue &mdash; most of which are really of the `.utility` QoS &mdash; will end up running before the tasks from the `.userInitiated` (UI) queue.

 ### How to avoid it
 In the case of *synchronous* work, the system will try to resolve the priority inversion automatically by raising the QoS of the lower priority work for the duration of the inversion.<sup>1</sup>